rttrorg/rttr/doc/md_pages/tutorial/register_class_hierachy.md

 Therefore the programmer has to put a certain macro inside every class in order to provide this information.
 Additionally this macro will be needed to retrieve the information about the most derived [type](@ref rttr::type) of a current instance.

-The macro you have to insert in the class declaration is named @ref RTTR_ENABLE()
+The macro you have to insert in the class declaration is named: @ref RTTR_ENABLE()

 Suppose we have a base struct called `Base`:
 ~~~~{.cpp}